God commands His people to meditate on His Word day and night.

 I am just realizing that there is never a moment in my life that is neither day nor night.
 So… is God saying we must read the Bible constantly with no spare time for family, jobs, household chores, etc.

-I am going to claim that the Lord not only knows this is an impossible concept while living on earth, but I am going to also claim that He has first hand experience in our very circumstances.
+I am going to claim that the Lord not only knows this is an impossible concept while living on earth, but that He has had first hand experience in our very circumstances.

 Jesus was tempted in the wilderness by the evil one.
 This is the SAME enemy we battle every single day.
 Yet, Jesus overcame.
 Shouldn’t we use His same strategy, His same artillery?